Chapter 1 – THE BEGINNING

 I’ve heard that the most difficult part of a story is the beginning.
 I would understand why anyone would think that now.
 Where do I start?
 What do I say?
 What do I not say?
 I need to start writing soon despite my confusion because some of the precious things I would love to remember are slowly but very surely fading away.
 I have had a long memory for too long; it’s time to start putting it down in black and white before it’s all gone and forgotten.

 I met Obioma Okorocha on the first day of school.
+We were both assigned to JSS 1C.
 He was a small, lanky, dark skinned kid with a mouth that spat fire.
 It was hard to imagine why such a fragile looking individual could be so rude and obnoxious.
-Sometimes I would look at him and think to myself, “Nkem you probably could beat this boy up oh,” reasons being I was taller than him and maybe had 20 pounds over him too.
+Sometimes I would look at him and think to myself, “Nkem you probably could beat this boy up oh,” reasons being I was taller than him and had at least 20 pounds over him too.
 He argued over everything, and he just had to have the last word.
 I tried my best to ignore him in class just so I wouldn’t have to get into any arguments with him, but that did not work for very long.
 The events that followed were to shape my life in Lariba and beyond.
 There was no way for me to know that meeting this boy would affect my life so drastically.
-There was no way for me to see that my life was going to be irrevocably intertwined with this skinny little boy.
-This marked the beginning of a whole new turn in my life indeed…
+There was no way for me to see that my life was going to be irrevocably intertwined with that of this skinny little boy.
+This marked the beginning of a whole new turn in my life indeed.

 (To be continued)